Jaeguins/Isle-Story/Diary/Diary.md

 ## 2018/11/21
 Blending colors with near tiles finished.

-I'm nearly get tired of change hexagon-tile in tutorial found yesterday to triangular one, but finally I did it.
+I'm nearly get tired of change hexagonal tile in tutorial found yesterday to triangular one, but finally I did it.

 And it makes me skip filling between blendered tiles(because it doesn't have any gap!).